 Fit In for What?

-One of my favorite stories comes for Daniel 3 when King Nebuchadnezzar has this created a golden idol.
+One of my favorite stories comes from Daniel 3 when King Nebuchadnezzar has this created a golden idol.
 He wanted everyone to worship it, however, three young men would not abandon their faith to do so.
 They decided to stay true to their faith despite the consequences and being different.

 The amazing thing about their story is that they were willing to risk it all and stand out to be true to themselves.
-In the same way we have to risk standing out to show the beauty we possess within.
-If don’t show who we are to others we risk the opportunity of not sharing our light to those who need it.
+In the same way, we have to risk standing out to show the beauty we possess within.
+If we don’t show who we are to others we risk the opportunity of not sharing our light to those who need it.

-Standing out is a bold and yes it does take bravery, but it’s better than blending in with the crowd.
+Standing out is bold and yes it does take bravery, but it’s better than blending in with the crowd.
 Don’t be like me, raise your hand and share the gift because we can all benefit from it.
 We were never meant to fit in because a long time ago we were set apart.